slatinsky/DiscordChatExporter-frontend/README.md

 ## Using prebuilt binary release
 Using prebuilt binaries is the easiest way to use this tool.
-Builds are Windows only, because Tyrrrz/DiscordChatExporter is Windows only too.
+Builds are for Windows, but if you follow Development section, it should work on linux too.,

 1. Download the latest release from releases
 2. Extract the archive